 1) Layer it!

-This is the most simple but often overlooked tip, and works so well for tons of different styles of homes.
-Layering rugs is one of the hottest design trends and works PERFECTLY with Moroccan rugs.
-These vintage rugs are generally only 7 feet wide at most, which is tricky when working with typical US living and family rooms.
-Providing a large base layer can help frame the room, and make the rug stand out on a perfect stage.
+This is the most simple but often overlooked tip, and works well for many different home styles.
+Moroccan vintage rugs are usually only 7 feet wide at most, which is tricky when working with typical US living and family rooms.
+Providing a large base layer can help frame the room and make the vintage rug stand out.
 The images below are some examples:

-For a more exotic look like the second two images, you can consider using a Tuareg mat.
-These are handwoven mats from Mauritania, Africa and can be very expensive!
+For a more exotic look (like the second two images above), you may consider using a Tuareg mat.
+These are handwoven mats from Mauritania, Africa and can be very expensive.
 That being said, the result can be simply stunning!
 Email me if you are interested in sourcing one.

-2) Allow the rug to be smaller and design around it.
+2) EMBRACE the smaller size of a vintage rug and design around it!

 The below image shows the couch legs on the rug, as the previous ones showed with the legs off.
 Both are fantastic options and depend on the actual rug.

 Multiple different rugs and seating areas in the same room: